 Your designated Subscriber Verification Code (SVC) is one of the best methods to protect and allow only authorized access to your Hat Island Telephone Company account information.
 To establish your SVC, you may call the Hat Island Telephone Company Customer Service Center.
 When visiting to establish your SVC, please bring a valid government-issued photo ID.
 When calling to establish your SVC, you must call from the phone service number of record.

 Hat Island Telephone Company is available to perform new installations, updates and/or repairs to Hat Island residents.
 Please call Customer Service at 360-321-1122 to discuss installation and trip charges.

-When your telephone number is preceded by your area code, it is the only one like it in the United States or Canada.
-Show your area code and telephone number on stationery, statements or advertising items.
+When your phone number is preceded by your area code, it is the only one like it in the United States or Canada.
+Include your area code and phone number on stationery, statements, or advertising items.
 It makes it easier to reach you.

-The subscriber has no property right in the telephone number.
-We strive to avoid changing telephone numbers, but the needs of service may sometimes cause us to do so.
+The subscriber has no property right in the phone number.
+We strive to avoid changing phone numbers, but the needs of service may sometimes cause us to do so.

-Every effort is made to ensure the directory is as accurate as possible.
+Every effort is made to ensure our local directory is as accurate as possible.
 The company’s liability for damages arising from errors or omissions in listings is limited in accordance with the terms of its filed tariffs.

 Every subscriber may be listed once in the alphabetical section of the directory without charge.
 Additional directory listings are available at an additional charge.

-The purpose of the directory is to furnish telephone numbers; addresses included are to assist in the identification of the correct listing and are not intended to be used as a mailing guide.
+The purpose of the directory is to furnish phone numbers; addresses included are to assist in the identification of the correct listing.

 Guarding Against Fraud

-For your protection, new equipment and procedures enable the Telephone Company to detect and investigate fraudulent calls.
+For your protection, new equipment and procedures enable the phone company to detect and investigate fraudulent calls.
 State law provides that it is a crime to obtain telephone service: